. . .

 Now let’s use ellipsis to shorten the quote without changing the meaning of the sentence.

 In the above sentence example we follow the rules for using ellipsis.
-We used a spaces before, in between, and after the three dots and we shortened the quote without changing the meaning.
+We used a space before, in between, and after the three dots and we shortened the quote without changing the meaning.

 Here is another example: